jedhsu/fractal/README.md

 `fractal` is a developing spec for a reinforcement learning framework.

-It is written to emphasize with a creative flavor that emphasizes a physical perspective.
+It is written with a creative flavor that emphasizes a physical perspective.
 This is motivated by an interest in computational trinitarianism, as well as some [intuitive ideas](https://github.com/jedhsu/think/blob/main/towards-a-physical-theory-of-consciousness.md).

 My strategy to get this going is to architect its features around the well-known implementation of AlphaZero.